Getting Started - Kotlin SDK

 API Key must be set before the first map is created.

-You need a MapTiler API key to use any of our services.
-Get your key here and learn how to protect it.
+You need a MapTiler API key to use this service.
+Get it here and learn how to protect it.

 Map Initialization